 Segment candidate score distributions throughout the workflow

 Green circles highlight selected candidates for to the next stage.
-FR-CDR-FR points are coloured according to their most diverse flanking FR
+FR-CDR-FR points are coloured according to their most diverse flanking FR.Each column is a sample, monoclonal, mix and polyclonal respectively.
+Each row is a target segment, FR1-4, CDR1-3 and then chain respectively.

 Table S5